DeepSymphony/scrapers/README.md

 `preprocess/midkar/melody`.

 # Cluster Analysis
-We can listen to the clusters by creating MIDI files out of the clusters by running `python3 cluster_to_midi.py`.
-This will read from a folder containing pickled files and convert them all into MIDI files at `output/midkar`.
+After clustering, the script will read from the folder containing pickled files and convert them all into MIDI files at `output/midkar`.